ManasCodeLab/ManasCodeLab/README.md

 # Hi there, I'm Manas Arora 👋

 ## About Me
-- 🎓 I'm currently in my second year of B.Tech in Computer Science and Engineering at [DIT University, Dehradun](https://www.dituniversity.edu.in/).
+- 🎓 I'm currently in my third year of B.Tech in Computer Science and Engineering at [DIT University, Dehradun](https://www.dituniversity.edu.in/).
 - 💻 I have a strong interest in Python programming and web development.
 - 🌱 I’m always learning new things and improving my skills.